 1. Windows 10 has a built-in Settings URI (Uniform Resource Identifier) scheme that can be used to launch almost any Settings app page.
-So, press Win + R, type
+So, press Win + R, copy and paste

-ms-settings:regionlanguage and press Enter.
+ms-settings:regionlanguage in the blank field and press Enter.
 This URI will directly open the language options page in the Settings app.

 2. On the right-panel, click on the "+" button.

 3. You will see a list of all languages supported by Windows 10.
 Since your keyboard is configured to type Chinese, you cannot use the search bar.
 So, manually scroll down in the language list until you see "English" and select it.
 In my case, I'm selecting "English (United States)" option.
 Next, click on the bottom-left or first button (refer to the image below).

 4. Select all available checkboxes in this screen and click on the bottom-left or first button (refer to the image below).

 5. Windows 10 now starts to download the language pack.

 6. After the downloading is complete, this is how it looks like in the settings app.